A module wrapper for os.path

 To run the tests, refer to the .travis.yml file for the steps run on the Travis-CI hosts.

-Tagged releases are automatically published to PyPI by Travis-CI, assuming the Python 3 build passes.
+Tagged releases are automatically published to PyPI by Travis-CI, assuming the tests pass.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.